devsecops/defcon-workshop/section-3/README.md

 ## Running NMAP on the local K8S cluster

 * `cd` into `section-3` directory and type `kubectl apply -f deployments/nmap-deployment.yaml`
+* Navigate to the minikube dashboard and notice that we just ran nmap against google.
+Check the deployment logs!
 * Delete the deployment by typing - `kubectl delete deployments --all`

 ## Google PubSub in action